Required to include TrustFence support.

 -

-U-Boot also verifies the integrity of the kernel image successfully.
+U-Boot authenticates and verifies the integrity of the kernel image successfully.

 -